A practical guide to types, materials and choosing the right weight

 - Less stable for push-ups or renegade rows if the base is very soft

 The verdict: Smart for safety-sensitive contexts — beginners at home, rehab, mixed-ability classes, and travel.
-Not the forever solution for heavy strength work.
+Not the right choice for heavy, progressive strength work.

 Adjustable kettlebells let you change weight by adding or removing plates, turning a dial, or swapping shells.
 One unit covers a range that might otherwise need four or five separate bells.